DanielPitfield/Crime-Mapper/README.md

 * IE11 is not supported
 * Not responsive for mobile devices (mobile version in development)
 * Larger resolutions (above 1920x1080) are untested
+* Import and multiple marker deletion functionality not performed
+* Bug with editing markers and updating of crime icons